CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 }
 ```

-A *service* defines implementations for an effect.
-Services are the only
+A `service` defines an implementation of an effect.
-instance in Bismuth that a function is allowed to modify a variable not defined
-lexically within the function.

-Services bear a strong resemblance to the classes of OOP.

 ```draft
 service LogList impl Log {